 1. The UDM sends a POST request to the pcscfRestorationCallbackUri as provided by the NF service consumer during the registration.

-2. The AMF or SMF responds with "204 No Content".
+2a.
+On success, the AMF or SMF responds with "204 No Content".

-On failure, the appropriate HTTP status code indicating the error shall be returned and appropriate additional error information should be returned in the POST response body.
+2b.
+On failure or redirection, one of the appropriate HTTP status code listed in Table 6.2.5.3-3 shall be returned.
+For a 4xx/5xx response, the message body may contain appropriate additional error information.